Skip to main content

 Grantham Canal

 Since the Grantham Canal closed to boating in 1929, nature has reclaimed it.
-It is still mostly full of water, and is a valuable wetland habitat, running through the arable landscape of the Vale of Belvoir.
+It's still mostly full of water and is a valuable wetland habitat, running through the arable landscape of the Vale of Belvoir.

-Much of the canal is a Site of Special Scientific Interest, home to a rich diversity of wildlife.
+Much of its 33 miles is a Site of Special Scientific Interest (SSSI), home to a rich diversity of wildlife.
 The reedbeds are home to rare bird species including sedge warbler, reed warbler and reed bunting.
 The towpath has been rebuilt as a lovely walking and cycling route.

 The Grantham Canal Society is working on ways to restore the canal for boats, while preserving it as a space for nature.
 A stretch of canal from Woolsthorpe to the A1 near Grantham is now once again navigable and the Society runs boat trips there.